mojombo/omniship/README.md

     require 'rubygems'
     require 'omniship'

-Set authentication details:
+Set authentication details; you only need the details for services you'll be using

     OmniShip::UPS.username = 'johndoe'
     OmniShip::UPS.password = 'xk793Ab4G'
     OmniShip::UPS.token = 'DFFBF2984239A2C6'

+    OmniShip::Landmark.username = 'johndoe'
+    OmniShip::Landmark.password = 'xk793Ab4G'

     You can also do this in a config file config/settings.yaml

     UPS:
-      username: wantable
+      username: johndoe
-      password: Republic1
+      password: xk793Ab4G
-      token: 6C9B1DAA44D98663
+      token: DFFBF2984239A2C6

+    Landmark:
+      username: johndoe
+      password: xk793Ab4G

-    and then set it like:
+    and then set it up in an intializer like:

         OmniShip.config('config/settings.yml')

+UPS
+---

 Track a package by tracking number: